aerogear/graphback/docs/config.md

 ```

 #### Available Options
-All config options can be replicated by specifying `@crud.` prefix
+All config options can be replicated by specifying the `@crud.` prefix

 ```
 @crud.create: true